preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-click-create.png

-3. Click the plus for add a section.
+3. Click the plus to add a section.

 .. image:: page-types-add-section.png